-- i) A team may withdraw a rider from an event which has already started, due to injury of the rider, irreparable damage to the motorcycle(s) or in case of "Force Majeure".
-A withdrawal for medical reasons must be supported by a letter from the Chief Medical Officer of the meeting or the Medical Director. - ii) A team may withdraw a rider from additional events in the Championship only for medical reasons or other reasons of "Force Majeure".
+- ii) A team may withdraw a rider from additional events in the Championship only for medical reasons or other reasons of "Force Majeure" including rider changes in consultation with the Selection Committee.
 Withdrawals for medical reasons must be supported by a letter from a qualified Doctor and are subject to verification by another medical practitioner appointed by IRTA at its own expense.
 DORNA shall then have the right to require an additional examination and verification by at least two other medical practitioners appointed by DORNA for that purpose.
 In the event that the medical practitioners appointed by DORNA do not support the opinion of the medical practitioner appointed by IRTA, the following shall apply: - a) the opinion of the medical practitioners appointed by DORNA shall be deemed to prevail;